How To Keep Chinese Algae Eaters (Gyrinocheilus Aymonieri): Full Care Guide

 Breeding

-If you are interested in breeding Chinese algae eaters, then you could be at a disadvantage, as there are no concrete breeding methods for this species.
+If you are interested in breeding Chinese algae eater, then you could be at a disadvantage, as there are no concrete breeding methods for this species.
 In fact, most breeders have only accomplished this goal by accident.

 Beyond this, the species is universal in its appearance, which means there are no physical differences between males and females.
 For this reason, breeding the species is both hard and pointless.